 The Problems With Crooked Teeth

-Crooked teeth are often harder to clean properly.
-They’re jumbled and it can be really difficult to brush or floss in between them.
 This puts you at a higher risk for tooth decay and gum disease, as it’s easier for plaque and tartar to build up.
 Because of this bacteria buildup, crooked teeth can also contribute to problems with bad breath.
-While breath-freshening tools like mouthwash can help, it’ll continue to happen until the underlying cause is fixed.
+While breath-freshening tools like mouthwash can help, it’ll continue until the underlying cause is fixed.

 Depending on the cause of your crooked teeth, it can be hard to chew — particularly harder items like apples.
 This can impact your nutrition and the ability to eat a varied, healthy diet.
-And the mental health aspect of crooked teeth can’t be ignored either.
-They can make you self-conscious about your smile, leading to anxiety about your appearance.
-We want you to have a smile that you’re proud to show off!

-Straightening your teeth will not only enhance your natural smile but will support long-term oral health.
-Dr. Gregory Hillyard and Dr. Alexandra Monroe provide multiple treatment options for patients who want to straighten or enhance the appearance of crooked teeth.
+Dr. Gregory Hillyard and Dr. Alexandra Monroe provide multiple treatment options to straighten crooked teeth:

 Dental Veneers